SciML/SciMLDocs/docs/src/getting_started/fit_simulation.md

 end
 ```

 With this callback function, every step of the optimization will display both the loss value and a plot of how the solution compares to the training data.
+Since we want to track the fit visually we plot the simulation at each iteration and compare it to the data.
+This is expensive since it requires an extra `solve` call and a plotting step for each iteration.

 Now, just like [the first optimization tutorial](@ref first_opt),
 we set up our `OptimizationFunction` and `OptimizationProblem`,